textrealm/textrealm.github.io/index.md

 ## The Site:

-* Update!
-The site may no longer be active.
-We apologize for the inconvenience. *
+__Update!
+The site may no longer be active after a certain time.
+We apologize for the inconvenience.__

 You can find our deployed site [here](http://textrealm.meteorapp.com/#/).